-2.2.3.4 Potential Transit Center at Macdonald Avenue and I-80
+Potential Transit Center at Macdonald Avenue and I-80

 The intersection of San Pablo Avenue/Macdonald Avenue/I-80 is an attractive area for adding a subregional transit center, since it could connect express bus and Alternative 2 BRT service (discussed in Section 3) with other local area bus routes.
 BRT services are being considered for both San Pablo and Macdonald Avenues, which serve heavily used AC Transit arterial bus routes.
 The intersection is close to the El Cerrito Del Norte BART station, which is at capacity for parking and experiences heavy bus traffic during peak periods.
-Given the potential disadvantage for bus transfers at the El Cerrito del Norte BART station, a new transit center at Macdonald Avenue/I-80 would have BRT buses stopping here instead of entering the parking/bus-drop off area at the El Cerrito del Norte BART station.
-This would be advantageous, as the BRT buses would not add to the existing bus congestion and circulation challenges at that BART station.
-This could also reduce congestion at El Cerrito del Norte for non-BART trips, particularly for transfers between bus lines or for drop-off and pick-up connections to bus lines.
+Given the potential advantage for bus transfers and the parking capacity constraints at the El Cerrito del Norte BART station, a new transit center at San Pablo Avenue/Macdonald Avenue could attract more riders.
+This could reduce congestion at El Cerrito del Norte for non-BART trips, particularly for transfers between bus lines or for drop-off and pick-up connections to bus lines.